 OMG RTPS – DDS - CDR

-(informative) Logical to physical model implementation examples
+(informative) Abstract to implementation model examples

 In this example, an ISA-95 person object is presented along with its implementation model counterpart for a number of implementation technologies applied in manufacturing, industrial internet of things, smart manufacturing, military and space craft systems.

-Each implementation will have its own representation of transaction objects, only the noun component is depicted in this example and the personnel model has been simplified to allow presentation of the basic transformations that are performed between the logical model and its physical model counterparts.
+Each implementation will have its own representation of transaction objects, only the noun component is depicted in this example and the personnel model has been simplified to allow presentation of the basic transformations that are performed between the abstract model and its implementation model counterparts.

 The examples are informative of the type of implementation model performed and may not be indicative of the best practice applied in each environment.

-As ISA-95 physical transactions are specifications of exchanged information many of the physical models focus on the generation of application interfaces that allow generation of the messages in a controlled manner.
+As ISA-95 transactions are specifications of exchanged information many of the implementation models focus on the generation of application interfaces that allow generation of the messages in a controlled manner.
 XML/XSD interfaces can be generated from the message schema however in many cases an intermediate type definition language is used to generate the interfaces and generate message validation logic.

 The following sections are being validated with individuals as appropriate representations of the technology.

-Personnel logical model
+Personnel abstract model

 This example represents parts of the person object as represented in the Personnel model presented in Figure 22.
 A formal description of the Personnel model is presented in Clause 5.